PrivacySafe/3nweb-service/README.md

 Copy service file to `/etc/systemd/system/` (or where it should be on your linux) and control it with `systemctl` ([some tutorial](https://www.digitalocean.com/community/tutorials/how-to-use-systemctl-to-manage-systemd-services-and-units)).

-## Scenario: dedicated VPS
+## Scenario: dedicated VPS or Incus/LXC container

 With the above background we can tackle specific scenarios.
 For example:
 - need to provide service to users at `example.com` domain,
-- using a dedicated VPS, available at `vps.esempio.it` domain for all three services.
+- using a dedicated VPS, or Incus/LXC container with linux system inside, available at `vps.esempio.it` domain with all three services.

 We can skip Docker's machinery in a dedicated system and:
 1. install NodeJS with npm, following [their instructions](https://nodejs.org/en/download);